NumPy Notebook

 a.flatten() # always returns a copy — 1D

-a.ravel() # returns a view when possible — faster
+a.ravel() # returns a view when it can — faster

 a[:, np.newaxis] # add a new axis: shape (12,) → (12, 1)